dev-academy-programme/computer-setup/macos-linux-setup.md

     - vscode-icons (optional, but pretty :wink:)
     - GitLens (optional)
 1. Install nvm
-    - Type `nvm` in your terminal to determine whether you already have nvm, if it returns a bunch of text about Node Version Manager you can skip the next step
+    - Type `nvm` in your terminal to determine whether you already have nvm, if it returns a bunch of text about Node Version Manager you can skip this step
     - `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash`
 1. Move the 3 nvm lines from the bottom of `~/.bash_profile` (or if they aren't there, check out `~/.bashrc`) to the bottom of `~/.zshrc`
 1. Change the oh-my-zsh theme at the top of the `.zshrc` file from `bobbyrussell` to `bira`
 1. Close and reopen your terminal
     - If your command prompt now looks different (e.g. showing your computer name) that's a good sign
 1. Install node
-    - Type `node -v` in your terminal to determine whether you already have node, if it returns a version number, you can skip the next step
+    - Type `node -v` in your terminal to determine whether you already have node, if it returns a version number, you can skip this step
     - `nvm install --lts`
 3. Make VS Code your default Git editor
     - Run this command in your terminal: `git config --global core.editor "code --wait"`